I am open to considering offers of short or long term paid or voluntary work, in Australia or overseas, which utilise my training and experience.

 * Economic, Legal, and Social Implications Committee (ELSIC);

 * Health Informatics Committee (HIC);

 * Women in Technology (WIT) committee.

 Presented a paper on "The relevance of imaging in government" at a National Conference on Imaging and Workflow in Government (Sydney, NSW).

 Presented a paper on "The Future of the Passenger Card Project" at a workshop on Handprint Character Recognition (University of Queensland).

 Presented a paper on "Evaluation in the Australian Public Service - Organisational behavioural and phenomenological perspectives" and chaired a session on "Management Education" at a National Evaluation Conference (Sydney, NSW).

 "Higher Education Futures: Organisational planning and organisational technology perspectives".
 ED288450.
-Presented via satellite at a conference hosted by the Gottlieb Duttweiler Institute (Zurich, Switzerland) and subsequently published by the ERIC Clearinghouse on Higher Education, George Washington University, Washington, D.C., USA.
+Presented from Australia, with the aid of a voice recording, and an international loud-speaker telephone call, at a conference hosted by the Gottlieb Duttweiler Institute (Zurich, Switzerland) and subsequently published by the ERIC Clearinghouse on Higher Education, George Washington University, Washington, D.C., USA.

 "The Network Nation: The relevance of this for possible educational and general public administrative structures and strategies in the 1980's and 90's".
 ED247936.
 Master of Education Minor thesis.
 Presented at the Silver Jubilee Conference of the Australian College of Education and subsequently published by the ERIC Clearinghouse on Information Resources, Syracuse University, New York, USA (ED247936).